telerik/maui-docs/controls/collectionview/grouping/delegate-group-descriptor.md

 # .NET MAUI CollectionView Delegate Group Descriptor

-The `CollectionViewDelegateGroupDescriptor` enables you to group by a custom key (for example, some complex expression combining two or more properties) instead of being limited by the value of a single property.
+enables you to group the CollectionView items by a custom key (for example, some complex expression combining two or more properties) instead of by the value of a single property.
 This descriptor exposes the following properties:

 - `KeyExtractor`&mdash;Defines the `(Func<object, object)` delegate which returns the property to retrieve the group key for each data item.
 - `SortOrder`(enum of type `Telerik.Maui.Controls.CollectionView.CollectionViewSortOrder`)&mdash;Specifies the sort order of the grouped items.
 The available options are: `Ascending` or `Descending`.

-## Example with CollectionViewPropertyGroupDescriptor
+The following example demonstrates how to group the items in the CollectionView by using the `CollectionViewDelegateGroupDescriptor`.

 **1.** Define the following business object: